 When you go on safari you are going to be seeing a lot of new animals and birds.

-We’d also often see birds or animals around our hotel when we were not with our guide and want to know what they were.
+We’d also often see birds or animals around our hotel when we were not with our guide, and want to know what they were.

 For this reason, we recommend bringing along a guidebook or two to the likely animals and birds you might see.
-Whilst your guide will probably have a giant and super comprehensive book, we suggest that a smaller book that covers the most common animals and birds will be more practical for packing.
+Whilst your guide will probably have a giant and super comprehensive book, we suggest that a smaller book covering the most common animals and birds will be more practical for packing.

-We have found that having a small reference guide can definitely make the safari experience a lot more fun and hands on, and well worth the small investment.
+We have found that having a small reference guide can make the safari experience a lot more fun and hands on, and well worth the small investment.

 Reusable Water Bottle / Water Filter